 If you have any specific questions related to the criteria used to determine refugee or asylum seeker status please e-mail firstname.lastname@example.org

 - Please apply as normal through UCAS, there is no need to do anything extra, we have all the information we need.

 - Applications will be assessed in the usual way against standard entry criteria.

-- Applicants need to be a Home fee paying applicant.
+- You will need to be a Home fee paying applicant, from a state school.

-- The offer only applies to UG programmes, this means that foundation year and graduate programmes (including medicine) are excluded.
+- The offer only applies to Undergraduate (UG) programmes; this means that foundation year and graduate programmes (including Medicine) are excluded.

 - Find out more information about Widening Participation at the University.